-Examination will account for 60% of the marks and term work 40%.
+Examination will account for 70% of the marks and term work 30%.
 Students will be expected to do one essay and write a test.
 The essay will be research related and students will be expected to deal with problems that are ordinarily not covered by lecturers, but which are examinable.
-Normally, the assignment problem will be given in the first week of third term.
-This year the due date for the assignment is August 19.
-The test will be written on September 20.
+This year, the assignment problem is on Traditional leadership and it shall be posted on RUConnected in the first week of third term.
+The answers are due on 15 August 2018 at 14h00.
+The test shall be written on 27 September 2018.
+These dates are given to enable students plan in advance.